techpwd/calculator/README.md

 # calculator
-In this program you can calculate basic calculation
+In this program you can calculate basic calculation.
 <br>
 Author- Techpd
 <br>